l-gu-cours/katacoda-scenarios/memo.md

 The JSON file defines
- - the scenario title,
+ - scenario title
- - the description,
+ - description
- - steps order,
+ - steps order
- - the UI layout
+ - UI layout
+ - environment
- - and environment.
+ - backend

 You can find more about the layouts within our